-IRS Levies A levy is much more serious than a lien.
+An IRS levy is much more serious than a lien.
 With a levy, the IRS can actually seize your property and your bank account could be frozen up to the amount of the levy for 21 days.
 You can challenge the levy, but if you are not successful, the funds are automatically given to the IRS.
 If you are successful, the IRS will garnish wages.

-The difference between a lien and a levy the effect on the property you own.
-A lien is a just a claim registered against property for not paying taxes.
+The difference between a lien and a levy is the effect on the property you own.
+A lien is just a claim registered against property for not paying taxes.
 It does not deprive a taxpayer of their property or the right to transfer property.
 Levies, on the other hand, usually happen because of bad or lack of communication between the taxpayer and the IRS.
 A Levy means a seizure.
-It basically takes your property and transfers your ownership in the property to the government.
+It basically takes your property and transfers your ownership of the property to the government.